iirisarri/UIMP-phylo_pipeline/README.md

 We will learn a few basic concepts to get you started inferring trees.
 Note that this does not want to be a comprehensive account of available methods, models, pipelines, etc. The phylogenetic literature is extensive and one can find very good information elsewhere (see a few suggested sources at the very end)

 ## Data in phylogenomics

 <<Data types.

 Assembling (good-quality) phylogenomic datasets can be extremely painful and time-consuming.
 A large part of phylogenomics is spent in mining databases for new genomic data and an even larger part should be used in creating good phylogenomic datasets.

-Luckily, we will skip this pain in the ass.
+Luckily, today we can skip this pain in the ass :-)

 ## Homology, orthology and paralogy

-<<explain
+Homology: origin from common ancestry.
+Orthology: homology derived from an speciation event.
+Paralogy: homology derived from a duplication event.

 ## A phylogenomics pipeline